Teenage Suicide

 - Exposure to suicidal behavior of others, such as family members or peers

-The following are some of the signs you might notice in yourself or a friend that may be reason for concern.
+The following are some of the signs you might notice in yourself or a friend that may be a reason for concern.

 - Talking about wanting to die or to kill oneself